yannis300307/ESG_Engine/README.md

                     print("client", event.client.id, "disconected !")
 ```

-When a client quit event or a client connection event is created it also contain the `client` key that is a `ServerClient`.
+When a client quit event or a client connection event is created, it also contains the `client` key that is a `ServerClient` object.

-To close the server, just call the `server.close()` function.
+To close the server, simply call the `server.close()` function.

-If you have some problems you can go to my support Discord server : https://discord.gg/acursxkUj8
+If you get any problem, you can go to my support Discord server : https://discord.gg/acursxkUj8